LibraryOfCongress/fetch-vue/README.md

 - vitest. : files for vitest configuration
 - dist/ : Build files related to deployment
 - env/ : Environment variable files and Environment Parse _(only an example file exists here since we handle this in CI/CD Pipelines)_
-- images/ : Docker Container Files to build the application
+- images/ : Container Files to build the application
 - nginx/ : Handles ssl and proxying needs for deployment
 - public/ : Static files or files that dont change often
 - test/ : Contains (unit) tests